dspearson/azjure/README.md

 ## In Progress
 * Camellia
-* Change Blowfish initialization to be more streamlined.
-* Change base namespace to org.azjure
+* Review stream modes for block ciphers.
+They can be better.